Skip to main content

 aws configure set endpoint_url "http://cwlota.com"

-Alternatively, this file can be mounted into the container from a ConfigMap, with the AWS_CONFIG_FILE variable set to the location of the mounted file.
+Alternatively, you can mount this configuration file into the container from a ConfigMap and set the AWS_CONFIG_FILE variable to the location of the mounted file.

 [default]